 RESULTS

 Figure 1 shows the selection process of the articles, with 17 studies being included in the final descriptive analysis.
-Detailed study characteristics are presented in Table 1 for original articles reporting incidence ± diagnosis, therapy and outcome (n = 6), and in Table 2 for original articles (n = 3) and case-reports (n = 8) focusing on diagnostic pathway, therapeutic procedures, or outcomes without allowing conclusions towards the incidence of AM/RM.
-There were 5 original articles centered on diagnosis of AM or RM in eSTS (including one article focusing on both diagnosis and treatment) and 4 articles describing therapeutic procedures in eSTS-patients with AM or RM.
-A further 8 articles described case-reports of AM/RM.
+Detailed study characteristics are presented in Table 1 for original articles reporting incidence ± diagnosis, therapy and outcome (n = 6), and in Table 2 for original articles (n = 3) and case reports (n = 8) focusing on diagnostic pathway, therapeutic procedures, or outcomes without allowing conclusions about the incidence of AM/RM.
+There were five original articles cantered on diagnosis of AM or RM in eSTS (including one article focusing on both diagnosis and treatment) and four articles describing therapeutic procedures in eSTS patients with AM or RM.
+An additional eight articles described case reports of AM/RM.

 A potential bias was present in studies that concentrated exclusively on distinct histological subtypes (i.e., myxoid liposarcoma[6,7]).
-Moreover, case-reports preferentially covered unusual and ’dramatic’ clinical courses of eSTS-patients with AM or RM.
+Moreover, case reports preferentially covered unusual and ’dramatic’ clinical courses of eSTS patients with AM or RM.

-The results of individual studies regarding patients included the prevalent histological subtypes and outcomes following diagnosis of AM or RM and are provided in Tables 1 and 2.
+The results of individual studies regarding patients included the prevalent histological subtypes and outcomes following diagnosis of AM or RM, and are provided in Tables 1 and 2.

 Incidence

-The incidence of AM following diagnosis of eSTS ranged from 0.9%[8] to 5.6%[9] in patients with miscellaneous histological subtypes.
-In the case of eSTS with myxoid liposarcoma as the underlying histological subtype (which is known for its potential to metastasize to unusual sites), the incidence was higher, ranging from 9.8%[7] to 12.1%[6].
+The incidence of AM following diagnosis of eSTS ranged from 0.9%[8]-5.6%[9] in patients with miscellaneous histological subtypes.
+In the case of eSTS with myxoid liposarcoma as the underlying histological subtype (which is known for its potential to metastasize to unusual sites), the incidence was higher, ranging from 9.8%[7]-12.1%[6].

 Histological subtypes

 The most prevalent histological subtypes with AM or RM were (myxoid) liposarcoma[6-8,10-15], leiomyosarcoma[8,9,15-17], and alveolar soft part sarcoma[18-20].
-One case of pancreatic metastasis in malignant mesenchymoma (defined as a mesenchymal tumor composed of at least two malignant mesenchymal components) with 70% osteosarcoma and 30% leiomyosarcoma was identified as 100% derived from a leiomyosarcomatous origin[21,22].
-Further rare histological subtypes presenting with AM or RM included epithelioid sarcoma[16], synovial sarcoma[16], malignant peripheral nerve sheath tumor[9], myxofibrosarcoma[9], and pleomorphic sarcoma[9].
+One case of pancreatic metastasis in malignant mesenchymoma (defined as a mesenchymal tumour composed of at least two malignant mesenchymal components) with 70% osteosarcoma and 30% leiomyosarcoma was identified as 100% derived from a leiomyosarcomatous origin[21,22].
+Further rare histological subtypes presenting with AM or RM included epithelioid sarcoma[16], synovial sarcoma[16], malignant peripheral nerve sheath tumour[9], myxofibrosarcoma[9], and pleomorphic sarcoma[9].

 Therapeutic approaches

-In 5 out of 8 reviewed case-reports, surgery was performed for AM (62.5%)[13,17,19-21].
+In five out of eight reviewed case reports, surgery was performed for AM (62.5%)[13,17,19-21].
 Among eSTS patients with AM/RM, 20.8%[11], 60%[14], 84.2%[8], and 100%[15,23] had undergone metastasectomy in the included retrospective case-series.
-In these studies, perioperative complication rates ranged from 20%[15] to 44%[23].
-Information on administration of either RTX or CTX is provided in Tables 1 and 2.
+In these studies, perioperative complication rates ranged from 20%[15]-44%[23].
+Information on the administration of either RTX or CTX is provided in Tables 1 and 2.

 Outcomes

-Post-metastasis-survival rates according to the individual studies are reported in Tables 1 and 2.
+Post-metastasis survival rates according to the individual studies are reported in Tables 1 and 2.
 In patients with hepatic metastases, overall survival (OS) appeared to be better if metastasectomies were performed (46 mo vs 4.6 mo for patients not undergoing metastasectomy)[11,15].
-For patients with non-hepatic RM or AM, the reported survival rates were worse, ranging from 12 mo to 17.3 mo[8,14].
+For patients with non-hepatic RM or AM, the reported survival rates were worse, ranging from 12-17.3 mo[8,14].

 DISCUSSION

-In this systematic review, original articles focused on AM or RM in patients with eSTS were analyzed.
+In this systematic review, the original articles that focused on AM or RM in patients with eSTS were analysed.
 In the following sections, results of the various included studies will be discussed in detail.

 Incidence